Island Peak

 Trekking your steps back to Tengboche, a famous monastery and again your trek continue enjoying the scenic beauty along the way.
 Continue the descent to Namche Bazaar, where you can relax, shop for souvenirs, and interact with fellow trekkers.

 Trek back to Lukla, marking the end of your trekking journey.
 Celebrate the successful climb with your assist team.
-Your porter will not going back to Kathmandu with you so, you have to say good bye to your porter until the next your visit in Nepal Himalaya
+Your porter will not be going back to Kathmandu with you so, you have to say goodbye to your porter until the next your visit in Nepal Himalaya

 Take an Early in the morning Fly from Lukla back to Kathmandu.
 Just an about 30 minutes flight and after that rest day and explore the city, enjoy local cuisine, and reflect on your adventure.